Thursday, July 31, 2025

 The roast beef sandwich was ok, but the freshly baked berry pie was better than expected.

-After everyone returned to the mini-bus, we continued our drive to Lava Field Dimmuborgir.
+After everyone returned to the minibus, we continued our drive to Lava Field Dimmuborgir.

-We had a short, 30-minute walk along a path lined with lava formations, and some were very photogenic.
 We took lots of photos and marvelled at the complex structures.
-Thirty minutes here was barely enough to cover all of the interesting formations.
+Thirty minutes here was barely enough to cover all of the fascinating formations.

 In Iceland, when people talk about “my flies” or “mýflugur” (Icelandic: ), they’re usually referring to biting midges or non-biting midges—tiny flying insects that can be a nuisance, especially in summer near lakes and wetlands.